Seven steps to financial aid

-Our grants page will give you more information about some of the major state and federal grant programs, and a few other programs from Messiah College.
+Our grants page will give you more information about some of the major state and federal grant programs, and a few other programs from Messiah University.
 For the most part, if you have completed your FAFSA, you have already applied for these and, if you are eligible, we will include them in your financial aid package.
 But you should still review this page to get more information and identify any of these programs for which you might qualify.
 In particular, if you live in one of the following states, see this page for more information about grants from there: Connecticut, Delaware, Massachusetts, Michigan, Ohio, Rhode Island, Vermont and West Virginia.

-When your financial aid package is completed and ready to review, we will send you an email at your Messiah College email account.
+When your financial aid package is completed and ready to review, we will send you an email at your Messiah University email account.
 This email will not contain your actual financial aid package but will give you instructions on how to access your award in our secure web portal.

 Once you have accessed your award notice, you will need to follow these steps: